Review of research (RAE)

 - Physics and Applied Physics

-Connected to each panel is a group of experts, on average eight, of which one took part in RAE 2012 and one is a representative from the private or public sector.
-In addition, experts from various panels will form thematic groups assigned to review KTH work in:
+Connected to each panel was a group of experts, on average eight, of which one took part in RAE 2012 and one was a representative from the private or public sector.
+In addition, experts from various panels formed thematic groups assigned to review KTH work in three selected areas:

 - Research infrastructures

-All of KTH's departments are connected to one panel and compile self-evaluations, which are put together into one joint report for that research field.
-Each panel has a KTH faculty coordinator, who will compile the report and be the primary contact for departments and the project team.
-This work is later distributed to external experts for review.
-The experts will visit KTH digitally during a so-called Visit's Week in August 2021.
+All of KTH's departments were connected to one panel and compile self-evaluations, which were put into one joint report for that research field.
+Each panel had a KTH faculty coordinator, who compiled the report.
+This work was later distributed to external experts for review.
+The experts visited KTH digitally during a so-called Visit's Week in August 2021.

 Questions regarding KTH's self-assessment can be put in the project's mailbox.

-Annika Stensson Trigell, Professor and Vice President for research, is scientifically responsible for RAE2021.
-Micael Stehr, Senior Adviser at KTH Research Support Office, is the RAE project group leader.
+Annika Stensson Trigell, Professor and Vice President for research, was scientifically responsible for RAE2021.
+Micael Stehr, Senior Adviser at KTH Research Support Office, was the RAE project manager.